amichelotti/chaos_dashboard/README.md

 4. Select the US

-5. RIGHT click -\> Stop US.. or Kill Us.. or Shutdown
+5. RIGHT click -&gt; Stop US.. or Kill Us.. or Shutdown

 **NOTE:** Kill a US will kill all the CU the are contained as well